John Morgan Wilson: Teaching and volunteer activity

-From 1978 to 2008, Wilson was an instructor with the UCLA Extension Writers’ Program [www.uclaextension.edu], teaching classes and workshops in both nonfiction and fiction.
+From 1978 to 2008, Wilson was an instructor with the UCLA Extension Writers' Program, teaching classes and workshops in both nonfiction and fiction.
 He continues to appear at book festivals, writer conferences and related events to discuss various aspects of the writing craft.

-For nearly a decade, he served on the planning committee of the West Hollywood Book Fair; in 2009, the city presented him with its Algonquin West Hollywood Community Award for service to the city through his writing and volunteer work.
+For nearly a decade, he served on the planning committee of the West Hollywood Book Fair; in 2009, the City presented him with its Algonquin West Hollywood Community Award for service to the city through his writing and volunteer work.